Envious-Data/EnvOpenAudio/README.md

 - [ ] Headphone cups and band
 - [ ] Custom smaller PCBs of I2S Decoder and amp.
 - [x] ~~Meow at wall for 3 hours~~

+## Currently working on (as of last updating this)
+- 3d printed housing for speakers, small desktop style pc speakers